-Seki, a town of cutlery and knives, visit knife factory, buy a Japanese traditional kitchen knife
+Seki, a town of cutlery and knives, visit knife museums and factory, buy a Japanese traditional kitchen knife

 Seki, a town known for the manufacture of cutlery and knives, is located in south-central Gifu Prefecture.
 It inherits the tradition of swordsmith techniques that started in Kamakura period (12-14th centuries).
 During the Sengoku period (16th century), "Magoroku Kanemoto II" succeeded in forming a robust sword by applying unique swordsmith techniques.
 The brilliant traditional method was passed down to younger generations, thus today Seki has become a well-known production site of knives and blades.

-Guided Private Tour of Seki City (departing from Hamonokaikanmae Station or Nagoya Station)
+Guided Private Tour of Seki City (departing from Hamonokaikanmae Station, Gifu Station or Nagoya Station)

-08:30 Meet at Nagoya Station (those who start from Nagoya)
+08:30 Depart from Nagoya Station (those who start from Nagoya)

 10:14 Arrive at Hamonokaikanmae Station (Seki City)

 10:15 Meet at Hamonokaikanmae Station (those who start from Seki City)

 10:30 Visit Seki Sword Tradition Museum * 5 minutes walk from station

 13:00 Visit Gifu Cutlery Hall

 14:00 Visit cutlery factory (Fujitake) * 5 minutes walk from Gifu Cutlery Hall